Two of our long-term volunteers, Bex and Bethan, tell us about their camp story. They first met whilst volunteering at camp, and now they’re married!

 Bex: You’re more likely to find Bethan sat with a camper playing Lego but gaining so much out of that camper.
 Bethan can draw so much out of campers and volunteers just by being present, listening and giving them the opportunity to be themselves.
 You’re very sensible and logical, your brain allows you to see lots of things going on at once which allows you to pop into those moments you’re needed.

 I think you embody camp.
 I see you at camp and it just makes me happy because I can see the little things you achieve that people might not notice.
-Something Bethan likes to ask every volunteer on the first night of camp what they want to achieve at camp which is a hard question but a great one for getting everyone to think more deeply about what they’re at camp for.
+Something Bethan likes to ask every volunteer on the first night is what they want to achieve at camp.
+It’s a hard question but a great one for getting everyone to think more deeply about what they’re at camp for.

 Bethan: Bex creates a lot of mischief.
 You’re very good at encouraging campers to do things they wouldn’t normally do and you have a good ability to connect with them.
 You’re particularly good at engaging the ones that are more resistant and getting them to do something, whether that’s with the team or doing something with the volunteers instead.
 You’re not embarrassed to be silly or get your face painted or anything like that.
 If a camper wanted to go up and sing in front of everyone but needed support, you’d go up there with them.
 You’re very loyal to the campers and will always be there, no matter what their needs are.